peterroth/rss-bot/README.md

 My original idea was to follow a blog and post new content in a subreddit, but the bot can be used with any RSS feed (news, blog, tech, anything).

 # HOW
+Install the required Python packages with *pip*:
+`pip install -r requirements.txt`
-Copy and rename the example_config.txt to config.txt.
+Copy and rename the `example_config.txt` to `config.txt`.
 Edit the fields within the file.
 To get the client ID and secret you must visit the [Apps page on Reddit](https://ssl.reddit.com/prefs/apps/), create a new application with "Script" type.
 After the config file is filled with the required data you can start the script.
 To keep it running in the background use *nohup*:
 `nohup python3 rss.py &`
 The default delay between 2 RSS fetches is 10 minutes.